Multi-Mode Quantum Annealing for Generative Representation Learning with Boltzmann Priors

+However, this greater expressivity comes at a fundamental computational cost: the normalization constant is generally intractable, preventing exact evaluation of expectations under the prior and requiring sampling-based methods during training and generation.
+In classical settings, feasible sampling typically requires either restricting the model structure or changing the latent-space formulation.
+Discrete VAEs, for example, have employed restricted Boltzmann machine priors, whose bipartite structure permits efficient block Gibbs sampling~\cite{rolfe2017discrete} but limits the interactions that can be represented.
+Energy-based models in continuous latent spaces, by contrast, typically rely on short-run MCMC~\cite{pang2020learning}, which provides only approximate samples.
+General (non-restricted) Boltzmann machines allow arbitrary pairwise interactions but are classically intractable to sample from in the regimes relevant for learning: standard iterative methods require exponentially many steps to produce independent samples, making gradient estimation prohibitively expensive as the system size increases.

-Quantum annealing \cite{kadowaki1998quantum} provides a potential route beyond this classical barrier, as the hardware natively implements general Ising Hamiltonians and can sample from non-restricted Boltzmann machines with arbitrary connectivity without imposing structural constraints on the prior~\cite{DQApaper}.
+Quantum annealing \cite{kadowaki1998quantum} provides a potential route beyond this classical barrier, as the hardware natively implements general Ising Hamiltonians and can, in principle, sample from non-restricted Boltzmann machines with arbitrary connectivity without imposing structural constraints on the prior~\cite{DQApaper}.
 Indeed, quantum annealing hardware has been employed as a sampler for training Boltzmann machines \cite{Vinci2019Path,VuffrayPRX2022,NelsonPRAppl2022}.
-However, most existing approaches use slow annealing schedules---originally designed for ground-state search \cite{born1928adiabatic,farhi2000quantum}---and fit an effective inverse temperature a posteriori, modeling the annealer output as a Boltzmann distribution at an unknown temperature.
+However, most existing approaches use slow annealing schedules---originally designed for ground-state search \cite{born1928adiabatic,farhi2000quantum}---and fit an effective inverse temperature a posteriori, treating the annealer output as a Boltzmann distribution at an unknown temperature.